-For more information about installing a new operating system (such as Windows NT) and device drivers - "Advanced" in the Online User's Guide.
+For details on how to install software, including a new operating system and device drivers - "Advanced" in the Online User's Guide.

-ConfigSafe
+Using ConfigSafe

 ConfigSafe is an application program for Windows 98, Windows 95, or Windows NT that periodically takes snapshots of your system files.
 If your computer does not operate properly after you install a new device driver or software, use ConfigSafe to restore the last working version of your system files.
 Although it might not make your new hardware or software work, it will set your computer up and running again.
 This application protects your data.